phaserjs/phaser/README.md

 * World preUpdate, update and postUpdate have all been moved to Stage.
 So all children are updated regardless where on the display list they live.
 * Cache.getImageKeys and similar has been removed, please use Cache.getKeys(Phaser.Cache.IMAGE) instead, this now supports all 10 Cache data types.
 * After defining tiles that collide on a Tilemap, you need to call Tilemap.generateCollisionData(layer) to populate the physics world with the data required.
-* Phaser.QuadTree has been removed from core and moved to a plugin.
-It's no longer required, nor works with the physics system.
+* Phaser.QuadTree has been made more generic and works with any rectangle, not just physics bodies.
 * Phaser.Animation.frame now returns the frame of the current animation, rather than the global frame from the sprite sheet / atlas.
 * When adding a Group if the parent value is `null` the Group won't be added to the World, so you can add it when ready.
 If parent is `undefined` it's added by default.
 * The Keyboard class has had a complete overhaul.
 Phaser.Key objects are created automatically, there are fixes against duration and keys reset properly on visibility loss.